 And there was a lot of concern at the time about what the Russians were doing in general during the election.

-What was their hacking about?
+What was there hacking about?

 Was there election interference?

-And it was in that environment that they took the steps that they did to try and find out using these confidential informants using a super secret operation here to try and find out more about what was really going on.
+And it was in that environment that they took the steps that they did to try and find out using these confidential informants, using a super secret operation here to try and find out more about what was really going on.

 Was the Trump campaign coordinating with the Russians?